microsoft/BotFramework-Composer/docs/concept-dialog-draft.md

 # Dialogs

-In Bot Composer, Dialogs are functional components offered in a visual interface.
+In Bot Framework Composer, dialogs are functional components offered in a visual interface.
 These Dialogs are based on [Adaptive Dialog](https://github.com/Microsoft/BotBuilder-Samples/tree/master/experimental/adaptive-dialog#readme), which is a derivative of a Dialog and interacts with the rest of the SDK dialog system.

-Bot Framework Composer provides a new dialog authoring experience that does not require writing code.
-The dialog system in the Bot Framework Composer support building a pluggable and extensible model that integrates building blocks of bot functionality.
-Dialogs as components in Bot Framework Composer will help users focus on the model of the conversation rather than the mechanics of dialog management.
+The dialog authoring experience in Bot Framework Composer does not require you to write code.
+The dialog system supports building a pluggable and extensible model that integrates building blocks of bot functionality.
+Dialogs help users focus on conversation modeling rather than the mechanics of dialog management.

-## Types of Dialogs
+## Types of dialogs
+There are two types of dialogs:
+- main dialog
+- child dialog

-There are two types of Dialogs in Bot Composer: main dialog and dhild dialog.
-Creating a Dialog in Bot Composer is to define an conversation objective.
-Main dialog is initialized by default when you create a new bot and it has a **.Main** suffix with the name you define for the new bot.
-After the main dialog is created, you can create children dialogs when necessary.
-Each bot has one main dialog but can have multiple children dialogs or no child dialog.
+You create a dialog in the Bot Framework Composer to manage a conversation objective.
+Main dialog is initialized by default when you create a new bot and it has a **.Main** extension.
+After the main dialog is created, you can create child dialogs as needed.
+Each bot has one main dialog but can have multiple child dialogs or no child dialog.
 The following screenshot shows how to:
 - create a main dialog
 - create a child dialog
 - filter dialogs using **Filter Dialogs**